TOMToolkit/tom_base/docs/brokers/create_dataservice.rst

 Customizing your Data Service:
 ******************************

 The next step is to update our code to have all specific features relevent for our data service.
+Here we will focus on extending several methods of `BaseDataService` to be relevent for your data service.

 `BaseDataService.build_query_parameters`